 All the troubleshooters are available in Windows Settings > Update and Security > Troubleshoot.
 Under recommended troubleshooting, you can choose between three options.

 - Ask me before running troubleshooters

 Manual Troubleshooting in Windows 10

-Select the one that will likely resolve the issue, and select Run the troubleshooter.
-The wizard will start a bunch of automated processes that may include steps to restart service, resetting parameters to default and more.
+Select the one likely to resolve the issue, and select Run the troubleshooter.
+The wizard will start many automated processes that may include steps to restart service, reset parameters to default, and more.